surfstudio/surf-flutter-app-template/README.md

 1. Specify the name of the application [here](#application-name).
 2. Search for `flutter_template` and replace it with the name of your project where needed.
+3. Configure Firebase with the guide [here](docs/firebase.md).
-3. Initialize `FirebaseCrashlytics` (you can find that in `TODO(init-project)`).
+4. Initialize `FirebaseCrashlytics` (you can find that in `TODO(init-project)`).
-4. Install a needed Flutter version with FVM using the command:
+5. Install a needed Flutter version with FVM using the command:
     ```sh
     fvm use <flutter_version>
     ```
     If FVM is not installed, check [FVM workflow](#fvm-workflow).
-5. Specify the Flutter version used in the project [here](#flutter-and-dart-fvm-versions-of-the-project).
+6. Specify the Flutter version used in the project [here](#flutter-and-dart-fvm-versions-of-the-project).
-6. Run this command to get up-to-date versions of dependencies:
+7. Run this command to get up-to-date versions of dependencies:
     ```sh
     fvm flutter pub get --enforce-lockfile
     ```
-7. Setup labels for issues and pull requests in the repository settings according to the [list](docs/workflow_in_repository.md#list-of-labels-for-pr-and-issues).
+8. Setup labels for issues and pull requests in the repository settings according to the [list](docs/workflow_in_repository.md#list-of-labels-for-pr-and-issues).

 ## Workflow in the template repository